 Physiotherapy addresses the root cause of shoulder pain through:

-- Strengthening exercises for rotator cuff and scapular muscles
+- Strengthening exercises for the rotator cuff and scapular muscles

 - Postural correction and movement retraining